maximegris/angular-electron/README.md

 - `env: string = 'staging'` - For setting the API URL and the website URL. can be set to one of the following values: 'local' | 'staging' | null or undefined.
 When set to null or undefined, api calls will be made to the production API.
 - `domain: string` - The base domain for the API
 - `apiURL: string` - The full url for the API
-- `progressLoading: Subject<any> = new Subject()` - An observable value for monitoring the progress of an initiated download.
 - `latest_version: any = null` - Set by the API response when the app version is out of date
 - `latest_version_url: any = null` -  Set by the API response when the app version is out of date
 - `webSite: string` - The URL to the customer website